bisthebis/my_interpreter/grammaire.md

 Printing is of the form :
 *print var;*

-Comments start by // and go until the end of the line
+Comments start by // and go until the end of the line.
+There are also multi-lines comment that start with /* and end with */.
+It is not allowed to nest them.

 Expressions are composed of addtion, multiplication, substraction and division, with literals and previously defined constants.